grocerycrud/documentation/3.x/api/unset-search-columns.md

 ---
 id: unset-search-columns
 title: unsetSearchColumns
-description: Unset the search on the datagrid from quick column search and from filtering.
+description: Unset the search for the specified columns from quick column search and filtering.
 canonical: docs/unset-search-columns
-previous: unset-print
+previous: unset-sorting-columns
 next: unset-export
 ---